Sociological Theory and the Humanities

 - The connections between scholarship and teaching in the humanities and society/communities

-- The history and philosophy of the humanities
+- The philosophy of the humanities

 - Cultural sociology and, in particular, practice theory